Cannabis for Inflammation

 Chronic inflammation can be more subtle than acute inflammation, so it can be harder to identify.
 It may look like chronic fatigue, fever, abdominal or chest pain, and rashes.

 When you have chronic inflammation, your body’s inflammatory response can eventually start damaging healthy cells, tissues, and organs.
 Over time, this can lead to DNA damage, tissue death, and internal scarring.
+And in turn, the development of several diseases, such as:

 - heart disease